s-victor/TinyPedal/docs/customization.md

 Click `Apply` or `Save` button to verify and apply new paths.
 Invalid path will not be applied.

+**Notes to relative and absolute path**

-Absolute path that sets inside TinyPedal root folder will be automatically converted to relative path, any `backslash` will be converted to `slash`.
+User path that sets inside TinyPedal root folder will be automatically converted to relative path.
+Relative path is not considered global path, and does not share data between multiple copies of TinyPedal.
+This is done to retain portability and compatibility with old version.

+To share user path across multiple copies of TinyPedal, user must set path to place outside TinyPedal APP root folder.

+**Default user path:**

+* On windows, all user paths are set inside TinyPedal root folder as relative paths:
+    * brandlogo/
+    * deltabest/
+    * settings/
+    * trackmap/

+* On linux, all user paths are set outside TinyPedal root folder as absolute paths:
+    * home/username/.config/TinyPedal/brandlogo/
+    * home/username/.config/TinyPedal/settings/
+    * home/username/.local/share/TinyPedal/deltabest/
+    * home/username/.local/share/TinyPedal/trackmap/

 ## Overlay